 - What to do to deal with GPU utilization spikes

-If GPU overheating is left unaddressed, the durability and performance of your GPU will take a nosedive.
+If GPU overheating is left unaddressed, the durability and performance of it will take a nosedive.
 So, if you are wondering: Why does my GPU utilization spike?
 We will cover the things you need to check.

 - Background apps using too much GPU